chadmando/acronyms/README.md

 # acronyms

  A collection of acronyms from business, technology, security, and engineering.
- I am documenting the acronyms that I encounter when working, studying, and researching.
+ I am documenting the acronyms that I encounter while working, studying, and researching.

  ## Future Plans